Tardive dyskinesia (TD) is a movement disorder. It causes repeating movements that a person cannot control. TD may affect the face, limbs, or trunk.

 - Pelvic thrusts

-- Stop the medicine that is causing it
+- Lowering the dose or changing or stopping the medicine that is causing TD

 National Alliance on Mental Illness

 Canadian Mental Health Association

 Mental Health Canada

 Bhidayasiri R, Fahn S, et al. Evidence-based guideline: treatment of tardive syndromes: report of the Guideline Development Subcommittee of the American Academy of Neurology.
 Neurology.
 2013 Jul 30;81(5):463-469.